 2013-2014 RE Curriculum

-This year RE will focus on Unitarian Universalist identity through lessons and activities exploring the 7 Principles, famous UUs, and stories of UU experiences.
+Last year, RE focused on Unitarian Universalist identity through lessons and activities exploring the 7 Principles, famous UUs, and stories of UU experiences.

 3-5 yrs old: Story Time

 A literature based curriculum focusing on relationships, feelings, and holidays.
 Concepts are explored through stories and activities.

 Explores all 7 UU principles through stories and activities.
 Emphasis on UU values and history.
 This curriculum will be supplemented by Holidays and Holy Days, allowing the children to explore a variety of holidays.